-Attention: Precertification is required for all hospital admissions except for medical emergency and maternity admissions.
+Attention: Precertification is required for all hospital admissions except for medical emergency services, maternity admissions, and as required by Federal law.
 You can find more information about this in the Medical Necessity and Precertification section of this booklet.

-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS First 365 days of care during each confinement in a general hospital or psychiatric specialty hospital (combined in-network and out-of-network) 100% of the allowed amount, subject to a \$400 per admission copayment and the calendar year deductible 80% of the allowed amount, subject to a \$400 per admission copayment and the calendar year deductible 365-day benefit maximum 80% of the allowed amount, subject to the calendar year deductible 80% of the allowed amount, subject to the calendar year deductible \$5 per day allowance for the difference between private and semi-private room rate 80% of the allowed amount, subject to the calendar year deductible 80% of the allowed amount, subject to the calendar year deductible
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS First 365 days of care during each confinement (combined in-network and out-of-network) 100% of the allowed amount, subject to a \$400 copayment and the calendar year deductible 80% of the allowed amount, subject to a \$400 copayment and the calendar year deductible Days of confinement in a general hospital, psychiatric specialty hospital, or residential treatment facility extending beyond the 365-day benefit maximum 80% of the allowed amount, subject to the calendar year deductible 80% of the allowed amount, subject to the calendar year deductible